Black hole -- galaxy scaling relations in FIRE: the importance of black hole location and mergers: Results

 Phase III of the SMBH growth starts with accelerated SMBH growth when the stellar mass of the host galaxy reaches $\sim 10^{10} M_{\odot}$, roughly coinciding with the time when the escape velocity of the central region becomes comparable to the velocity of galactic winds \citep{Angles-Alcazar+17b}.
 The transition around the threshold mass is an empirical result from the simulations \citep{Dubois::etal::2015, Habouzit::etal::2017, McAlpine::etal::2018}.
-We refer the reader to Byrne et al. (in prep; see also the discussion in \cite{Stern::etal::2020}) for a more detailed analysis of the physical drivers of delayed vs. efficient SMBH growth.
-Finally, once galaxies reach a stellar mass of $M_* \gtrsim 10^{11} M_\odot$, this accelerated growth comes to an end.
+Interestingly, the threshold stellar mass for efficient SMBH growth is similar to the divider between early and late type galaxies seen in both observations \citep{Kauffmann::etal::2003} and simulations \citep{Bower::etal::2017, Taylor::etal::2017}.
+We refer the reader to Byrne et al. (in prep; see also the discussion in \citealt{Stern::etal::2020}) for a more detailed analysis of the physical drivers of delayed vs. efficient SMBH growth.
+Finally, once galaxies reach a stellar mass of $M_* \gtrsim 10^{11} M_\odot$; this accelerated growth comes to an end.
 After this time, galaxies and SMBHs grow again at a similar rate.

-The relation between stellar bulge and SMBH mass shown in \Cref{fig:mbulge vs mbh scaling relation} is qualitatively similar to the relation between galaxy stellar mass and SMBHS mass (\Cref{fig:mstar vs mbh scaling relation}).
+The relation between the stellar bulge and SMBH mass shown in \Cref{fig:mbulge vs mbh scaling relation} is qualitatively similar to the relation between galaxy stellar mass and SMBHS mass (\Cref{fig:mstar vs mbh scaling relation}).
 Typically, the $M_{\rm b} - M_{\rm BH}$ relation predicted by our sample at high redshift falls below the local $M_{\rm b}-M_{\rm BH}$ scaling relation \cite{HaringRix2004}.
 Our post-processing analysis thus predicts that black hole masses are lower (or bulge masses and galaxy masses are larger) than expected from the local scaling relations.

-We refer the reader to \Cref{fig:DAA vs our PP} for a comparison of the $M_{\rm b}$--$M_{\rm BH}$ scaling relation predicted by our post-processing analysis with the corresponding on-the-fly and post-processing predictions by \cite{Angles-Alcazar+17b}.
-The early growth of SMBHs is suppressed if SMBHs are placed in typical regions in the center of galaxies instead of the densest regions (COM model vs MAX model).
+We refer the reader to \Cref{fig:DAA vs our PP} for a comparison of the $M_{\rm b}$--$M_{\rm BH}$ scaling relation predicted by our post-processing analysis with the corresponding on-the-fly and post-processing predictions by \cite{Angles-Alcazar+17c}.
+The early growth of SMBHs is suppressed if SMBHs are placed in typical regions in the centre of galaxies instead of the densest regions (COM model vs MAX model).
 In either case, the resulting SMBH masses at low redshift are not affected by this SMBH placement choice.
-This result can be understood from \Cref{fig:halo center diff for MAX and COM} which shows that at late times ($z\ll4$) the center of the galaxy becomes well defined and both choices lead to virtually identical SMBH placements.
+This result can be understood from \Cref{fig:halo center diff for MAX and COM} which shows that at late times ($z\ll4$) the centre of the galaxy becomes well defined.
+Both choices lead to virtually identical SMBH placements.

 Our standard approach to determine the velocity dispersion assumes non-rotating bulges (see \Cref{sec:Methodology} for details).
 We also show the effect of replacing the velocity dispersion of the bulge with the velocity dispersion of all star particles in $1$ kpc, within the half stellar mass radius, and within the galactic radius in \Cref{fig:vel disp comparison}, finding little difference.